February Updates

 - Disabling the interference API for flagged regions.

-- Rewriting parts of the addressing system to ensure unique addresses within multiverse regions without conflicting with existing addresses.
+to ensure unique addresses within multiverse regions without conflicting with existing addresses.

 - Developing an administration console for managing flagged regions.

-It's important to note that some accessories may not function optimally in regions with multiple active Stargates, so caution is advised.
+It's important to note that some accessories may not function optimally in regions with multiple active Stargates,

 Statistics Page